matteoserva/GraphLLM/README.md

 * A powerful agent capable of performing web searches and running python code
 * A set of tools to scrape web pages and reformat data in a LLM friendly format

+## Limitations:

+* there is no GUI for designing graphs, yet
+* Tested mainly with llama70b and qwen 32b, using the llama.cpp server as backend
+* Under heavy development, expect breaking changes

 ## setup

 ### quick setup